What is desktop.ini? Is desktop.ini spyware or a virus?

 Note: Any malware can be named anything - so you should check where the files of the running processes are located on your disk.
 If a "non-Microsoft" .exe file is located in the C:\Windows or C:\Windows\System32 folder, then there is a high risk for a virus, spyware, trojan or worm infection!
 Check it out!

-Click to Run a Free Scan for desktop.ini speed issues.
+Click to Run a Free Scan for desktop.ini related Errors

 Users Opinions

-335 users ask for this file.
-7 users rated it as not dangerous.
+337 users ask for this file.
+11 users rated it as not dangerous.
+3 users rated it as not so dangerous.
 2 users rated it as neutral.
-1 user rated it as dangerous.
-2 users didn't rate it ("don't know").
+3 users rated it as little bit dangerous.
+3 users rated it as dangerous.
+4 users didn't rate it ("don't know").

 More process information